 a.
-Defined contribution plans
+Defined contribution plan

-The Company, Fuxing Biomedical Co., Ltd. and Carilex Medical Inc. adopted a pension plan under the Labor Pension Act (the "LPA"), which is a state-managed defined contribution plan.
+The Company, Fuxing Biomedical Co., Ltd. and Carilex Medical Inc. adopted a pension plan under the Labor Pension Act (LPA), which is a state-managed defined contribution plan.
 Under the LPA, the Company makes monthly contributions to employees' individual pension accounts at 6% of monthly salaries and wages.